Close Menu

 4. Adapting or managing oneself.

 If you meet the above listing, then have your doctor write a statement that you are not able to work.
 Read more about what it takes to meet SSA’s listing.
 The statements from your doctor should also include a discussion of your stroke symptoms and how they impact your ability to sit, stand, walk, and lift.
 Your ability to talk may also be on that list.
 Finally, if you have memory problems, have your doctor include that as well.
-If you stroke results in traumatic brain injury, then you can learn more here.
+Learn more about traumatic brain injury after a stroke.

 RESIDUAL FUNCTIONAL CAPACITY (RFC) AFTER A STROKE